xaviwho/simple_shell/README.md

-This is a project done by Victor and Adio.
+This shell project is done by Victor and Kayode.